yt-dlp/yt-dlp/README.md

 ## Developing Plugins

-See [ytdlp-sample-plugins](https://github.com/coletdjnz/ytdlp-sample-plugins) for a sample plugin package.
+See [ytdlp-sample-plugins](https://github.com/coletdjnz/ytdlp-sample-plugins) for a sample plugin package with developer instructions.

-To run and debug:
-1. Set your IDE's run configuration to run the `yt_dlp` Python module.
-2. Add your project's root directory containing `ytdlp_plugins` to `PYTHONPATH` environment variable (this may not be necessary with some IDE run configurations)
-3. The `ytdlp_plugins` folder should be automatically picked up by yt-dlp (run with `-v` to check)

 If you are a plugin author, add [ytdlp-plugins](https://github.com/topics/ytdlp-plugins) as a topic to your repository for discoverability